KC489/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow
-I am a Georgia Southern Student
+This repository is for practicing the GitHub Flow. /n I am a Georgia Southern Student
 I am a junior
 My favorite color is purple